-It is also anticipated that the SBV will also introduce measures to promote noncash payments (bank cards, cheques, bank transfers) in Vietnam during the period from 2011 to 2015.
+The SBV will continue its efforts to promote non-cash payments (bank cards, cheques, bank transfers) in Vietnam from 2011 to 2015.

 In terms of policy, the hope is that Vietnam will continue to move towards the strengthening and reorganisation of credit institutions in line with international standards and increased transparency of banking operations.
 There is a clear need for the continuing development and refinement of regulations relating to more sophisticated offerings, such as derivatives (including with respect to confirming the enforceability of set-off).